Audi A1 South Africa customization guide: Black Edition, options & colours

 | Chronos Grey Metallic | Modern, technical, very now |

 The Black Edition looks particularly menacing in Mythos Black with the contrasting Manhattan Grey roof.
-But if you want to stand out, Progressive Red is the move.
+In contrast, if you want to stand out, Progressive Red is the move.

 The Price of Individuality